dideler/graham-essays/essays/218_how_to_do_great_work.md

  One reason per-project procrastination is so dangerous is that it usually camouflages itself as work.
 You're not just sitting around doing nothing; you're working industriously on something else.
 So per-project procrastination doesn't set off the alarms that per-day procrastination does.
 You're too busy to notice it.

- The way to beat it is to stop occasionally and ask yourself: Am I working on what I most want to work on?"
+ The way to beat it is to stop occasionally and ask yourself: Am I working on what I most want to work on?
 When you're young it's ok if the answer is sometimes no, but this gets increasingly dangerous as you get older.
 [9](#how_to_do_great_work_note9)